NaoPross/Slides4RM/README.md

 # Slides for ReMarkable

-Convert slides to handouts to take notes with the ReMarkable tablet.
+Convert slides (PDFs) to handouts to take notes with the ReMarkable tablet.

-**NOTE:** I built this in an afternoon, and it is very inefficient, but it works!
+**NOTE:** I built this in an afternoon so it's a bit crappy, but it works well enough for me.
 I'll improve it when I find some time.
 Self host at your own risk.

 To run this: